jin-lee4/Journal/README.md

 of one's life without the hassle of a physical book and/or keeping it organized.
 Furthermore, this project will be a great learning experience.

+##User Stories

+- As a user, I want to be able to create a new journal entry and add it to my collection of entries
+- As a user, I want to be able to add text to an entry
+- As a user, I want to be able to view all of my journal entries organized in chronological order
+- As a user, I want to be able to select a journal entry from my collection and view that entry